fjvallarino/monomer/tasks.md

       - Scroll related test case is also weird.
     - Split CmbImageFit
     - Some WidgetType related things needed to be changed because Haddock failed to parse.
-    - Remove compositeExt and make compositeV_ not force an event handler.
   - Create user documentation
     - Overview of the library
     - Tutorials